Toupret Filler Review – Full Range

 Positives – great replacement for a bit of bonding, can be a lifesaver on tight schedule.

 Toupret Extreme Wood Repair

 Toupret Extreme Wood Repair is a 2 part polyurethane filler.
-Dries hard and quick but remains flexible and you can sand it.
+It dries hard and fast, but remains flexible and you can sand it.
 Price is an issue at about £20+ for 350g.
-Other 2 part fillers are much cheaper, but not as good.
+Other 2 part fillers are much cheaper.
 Timbabuild system isn’t much more expensive and is vastly superior.
 I’d use it again, but only if I ran out of Timbabuild!

 Toupret Wood Repair Filler

-I tried this stuff over a year ago and it’s my go to powder mix filler for wood.
+I tried this stuff over a year ago and it’s now my “go to” powder filler for wood.
 Easily mixed and working time is more than enough for any repair.
 Shapes well and holds.
-Sanding to shape also pretty good.
+Sanding to shape also pretty easy too.

 Downsides – box size and colour (its brown) a choice of white would be better for some jobs.

 I use a lot of Toupret ready mixed wood filler and I personally love it because it is so easy to work with, it dries solid and it stands down really well!
 I use it a lot for pin holes and general wood filling.
 You can paint over the filler in 12-24 hours, but I’ve found it to be touch dry in a lot less.
 The drying time is a massive drawback.